knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 **Mathematical comparison**: 5 > 3 evaluates to True because 5 is, indeed, greater than 3.

 **Real-world condition:** *'raining'* might be a variable in our program representing whether it's raining or not.
-If it's raining, *'raining'* is True; if not, *'raining'* is False.
+If it's raining, *'raining'* is **True**; if not, *'raining'* is False.
 Another variable, *'temperature'*, could represent the current temperature.

 > Note: Think of these variables as containers.
 Instead of always having a fixed value, like the number 5, they can hold different values at different times.
-In one scenario, *'raining'* might be True, and in another, it might be False.
+For instance, today the variable *'raining'* might be True, but tomorrow it might be False.
+Similarly, *'temperature'* could be 25°C today and 23°C the next day.
+The term "variable" essentially means something that can "vary" or change.

 In both cases, the underlying principle is evaluating the accuracy or truthfulness of a statement or condition.